P1AC: Revisiting Absolute Pose From a Single Affine Correspondence: Related work

 \section{Related work}

-Affine correspondences are commonly estimated using either frame-to-frame tracking techniques \cite{lucas1981iterative,baker2004lucas} or by affine-covariant region detection \cite{mikolajczyk2004scale}.
+Affine correspondences are commonly estimated using either frame-to-frame tracking techniques \cite{lucas1981iterative,baker2004lucas} or affine-covariant region detection \cite{mikolajczyk2004scale, mishkin2018repeatability}.
 In the case of frame-to-frame tracking, the deformation of a locally planar surface observed by a moving camera is well-modeled by an affine transformation.
-For affine-covariant regions, an affine transformation describing the shape of the local region around the interest point is estimated \cite{baumberg2000reliable}.
-The affine transformation between two regions $\Matrix{A}_i,\Matrix{A}_j$ is then found by $\Matrix{A}_j\Matrix{A}_i^{-1}$.
-Although affine-covariant regions have been shown to improve match reliability in wide-baseline image matching \cite{mikolajczyk2005comparison}, they also are known to be less robust to illumination change \cite{mishkin2015wxbs}.
-The affine-covariant fitting step also increases the computation time required for feature detection.
-Recent work explores the application of convolutional neural networks to learn how to more reliably and quickly detect high-quality affine-covariant regions \cite{mishkin2018repeatability}.
+For affine-covariant regions, an affine transformation describing the shape of the local region around the interest point is estimated \cite{baumberg2000reliable,mishkin2018repeatability}.
+While computing ACs may increase feature detection computation time over computing PCs, ACs improve match reliability in wide-baseline image matching \cite{IMC2020}, introduce new constraints on camera geometry \cite{koeser2009,bentolila2014conic} and, therefore, decrease the number of correspondences needed for camera pose estimation \cite{koser2008differential,raposo2016theory,eichhardt2018affine,eichhardt2020relative}.